Substitute that triad!This is a guitar lesson about how to substitute triads when soloing.

 Substitute triads over G major

-Let’s pick four chords for a little experiment and see what we can do with them, the same concept will off course work for all seven chords and all five shapes on the neck.
+Let’s pick four chords for a little experiment and see what we can do with them, the same concept will work for all seven chords and all five shapes on the neck.

 The chords I’m gonna use are G, Bm, D and Em